PlasmaPy/PlasmaPy/docs/glossary.rst

          Unlike most `~plasmapy.formulary` functions, no validations are performed on the arguments provided to a lite-function for the sake of computational efficiency.
-When using lite-functions, it is vital to double check your implementation!
+When using lite-functions, it is vital to double-check your implementation!

       For further details, please refer to the :ref:`contributor guide's section on lite-functions <lite-functions>`.